tamelabe/PostgreSQL_bootcamp/README.md

 | **Allowed**                               |                                                                                                                          |
 | Language                        | ANSI SQL                                                                                              |

-Please create a Database View `v_price_with_discount` that returns a person's orders with person names, pizza names, real price and calculated column discount_price (with applied 10% discount).
-The result please sort by person name and pizza name.
+Please create a Database View `v_price_with_discount` that returns a person's orders with person names, pizza names, real price and calculated column `discount_price` (with applied 10% discount and satisfies formula `price - price*0.1`).
+The result please sort by person name and pizza name and make a round for `discount_price` column to integer type.
 Please take a look at a sample result below.

 | name |  pizza_name | price | discount_price |